Feastio

 There are a small number of tables in an open-air room with a full bar and an outdoor patio with a few picnic tables and umbrellas.
 Both seating areas offer beautiful views of the grass-covered dunes and coastal waters.

-The breakfast menu is full of omelets, variations of eggs Benedict, and malted pancakes, which are served from 8 a.m. to 11 a.m.
-Monday through Friday and 'til noon on weekends.
-Mimosas, Bloody Marys, and various adult specialty coffees, such as Mexican coffee with tequila and Kahlua and Jamaican coffee with Meyer's Dark Rum and Kahlua, are available from the bar.
+The breakfast menu features omelets, variations of eggs Benedict, and malted pancakes, served from 8 a.m. to 11 a.m.
+Monday through Friday and until noon on weekends.
+The bar also serves mimosas, Bloody Marys, and various adult specialty coffees, such as Mexican coffee with tequila and Kahlua and Jamaican coffee with Meyer's Dark Rum and Kahlua.

 3616 Gulf Blvd, South Padre Island, TX, palmsresortcafe.com

 Keep an eye out on the night you visit, as Blackbeards' offers dinner specials, with steak night on Mondays being the most popular.
-Like many of the restaurants on South Padre Island, Blackbeards' gives guests the option to have them cook whatever fish they've caught locally, as long as it has already been cleaned and scaled.
+Like many of the restaurants on South Padre Island, Blackbeards offers guests the option to have them cook whatever fish they've caught locally, as long as it has already been cleaned and scaled.

 103 E Saturn Ln, South Padre Island, TX, blackbeardsspi.com